Imposter Syndrome for Teachers and School Leaders

 Every child is unique and requires a nuanced approach.
 I can honestly say I don’t get it right all the time.
 I don’t have the answers people want and can only support them through a process.
 Schools I have worked in feel like they are in a constant state of evolution.
 No one stands still.
 There is rightly a quest to improve, even if things are good.
 When you are surrounded by other professionals it is hard not to compare yourself and your practice.
 This can lead to feelings of inadequacy, or imposter syndrome.
 An architect may have a fantastic building to show off.
 A teacher’s successes are less tangible and often captured in the hearts and minds of children.

 So what can I do about Imposter Syndrome?

 There are plenty of articles and blogs seeking to provide an answer as to what you should do to overcome Imposter Syndrome.
 Here are the things I try and that sometimes work.

 - Keep your CV and personal statement up to date.
 This allows you to capture your successes and reflect on what you are achieving.
-What projects have you completed, what strategies are you using that have a positive impact?
+What projects have you completed, and what strategies are you using that have a positive impact?
 Write these down – they are you implementing effective projects and ideas, building your skyscraper.

-- Challenge your self – set a goal and focus on that.
+- Challenge yourself – set a goal and focus on that.
 For example, you will aim to be a great mentor to a younger teacher.
 Not the best you don’t need to be – and that is subjective.
 Make one small difference and capture it.

 - Say no – It is easy in schools to take on too much and dilute your passions with other people’s interests or priorities.
 If you are feeling overwhelmed try to cut the extra bits.
-Do you need to be on that working party or in the school play?
+Do you need to be at that working party or in the school play?

 - Accept other people feel like this.
 This podcast (below) with Line of Duty’s Adrian Dunbar is enlightening, he talks about feeling like an outsider.